wombleton/gitlaw-nz/acts/R/Receiverships Act 1993.md

     (3) A receiver may omit from the report required to be prepared in accordance with subsection (1)(a) details of any proposals for disposal of property in receivership if he or she considers that their inclusion would materially prejudice the exercise of his or her functions.

-    (4) Every person who fails to comply with this section commits an offence and is liable on summary conviction to a fine not exceeding $10,000\.
+    (4) Every person who fails to comply with this section commits an offence and is liable on conviction to a fine not exceeding $10,000\.

+    Section 24(4): amended, on 1 July 2013, by [section 413][86] of the Criminal Procedure Act 2011 (2011 No 81).

 ##### 25 Extension of time for preparing reports